 of deals had H-2B visa dependency with no documented renewal pipeline.
 Visa program continuity is a post-close operational cliff.

 The most common pricing error in landscaping deals this quarter is using a peak installation year as the SDE baseline.
-Installation revenue is episodic — it follows housing starts, commercial construction, and owner relationships that are unlikely to transfer at the same volume.
-The correct underwriting approach is to isolate recurring maintenance revenue, apply a maintenance multiple (typically 2.8×–3.5×), and treat the installation book as a forward opportunity, not a multiple justification.
+Installation revenue is episodic — it follows housing starts, commercial construction, and owner relationships unlikely to transfer at the same volume.
+Isolate recurring maintenance revenue, apply a maintenance multiple (typically 2.8×–3.5×), and treat the installation book as a forward opportunity, not a multiple justification.

 H-2B visa dependency is underpriced in most deal structures.
 A landscaping business that sources 35% of its seasonal labor through H-2B with no documented backup plan is carrying operational discontinuity risk that the SDE multiple does not reflect.
 Require the seller to produce prior-year H-2B application history, allocation dates, and slot counts before the LOI stage.

-Read the full Q2 2026 Atlas →The landscaping research stack.
+Read the full Q1 2026 Atlas →The landscaping research stack.

 Trailing-12-month band, structural conditions, sources, and methodology.
 Quarterly.
 Dated.
 Citable.
 Built to be forwarded by lenders.